Z-Test in Python : When to Use & Z Test vs T Test

 - Standard Deviation for Girls’ score is 13.14

-So when we should perform the Z test and when we should perform t-Test?
-It’s a key question we need to answer if we want to master statistics.
+So when should we perform the z-test, and when should we perform the t-Test?
+It’s a critical question we need to answer if we want to master statistics.

 Similarly, for a Large Sample, we have a high degree of freedom.
 And since t-distribution approaches the normal distribution, the difference between the z score and t score is negligible.